Joanne0330/Boris-Bikes/Boris-Bikes/README.md

 Step 9: Created Bike class and new bike_spec file.

 Step 10: Required bike.rb in docking docking_station.rb and made the working?
          method in Bike class pass.

+Step 11: Added instance variable and attribute reader for bike.

+Step 12: Raised an exception for when no bikes are available.